material-motion/material-motion/roadmaps/directors.md

 What's required to build it:

+- Expression Foundation
-- Tween Language with fadeIn term
+- Tween Expression with fadeIn term

 Director pseudo-code: